yichiliao/yichiliao.github.io/_pages/about.md

 ------

-**I develop computational methods that transform interactive systems from static artifacts into adaptive systems that learn and optimize through interaction with humans.**
 My research sits at the intersection of computational interaction and design optimization.
-Building on Bayesian optimization, reinforcement learning, user simulation, meta-learning, and related techniques, I advance **human-in-the-loop optimization** methods that enable interfaces to automatically and efficiently optimize themselves for different users during use.
-My ultimate goal is to advance human-in-the-loop optimization as the foundation for **future adaptive interfaces and scalable human–AI collaboration**.
+Building on Bayesian optimization, reinforcement learning, user simulation, meta-learning, and related techniques, **I develop computational methods that transform interactive systems from static artifacts into adaptive systems that optimize for individual users through interaction with humans.**
 <br>
 <br>
 I have published 17 full papers in top-tier venues, including ACM CHI, UIST, TiiS, IEEE PerComp, and ICCV.